Unfamiliar with a term? See the full glossary ?

 High-3 is the highest consecutive 36 months of basic pay at any point in your career.
 For

-nearly all federal careers the high-3 is the final three years — pay increases monotonically
+nearly all federal careers the High-3 is the final three years — pay increases monotonically

 through annual raises and WGI step increases.
 We approximate the high-3 at any year Y as